mobile app bar

 New York Giants quarterback Russell Wilson (3) warms up before the preseason game against the New York Jets at MetLife Stadium.

-Through the first two weeks of the 2025 regular season, fans were hard-pressed to find a quarterback performance that was as surprising as Russell Wilson’s.
-The 36-year-old veteran was somehow leading the league in passing yards, and even managed to help his New York Giants score a total of 37 points against the Dallas Cowboys.
+Through the first two weeks of the 2025 regular season, Russell Wilson’s performance surprised everyone.
+The 36-year-old veteran led the league in passing yards after the first two games, and even managed to help his New York Giants score 37 points against the Dallas Cowboys in their Week 2 match-up.

-Unfortunately, his spike in passing metrics has yet to translate to anything meaningful for his fourth franchise.
-Even though Wilson has seemingly been able to turn back the clock a bit, the Giants are now winless heading into Week 4.
+However, Wilson’s spike in passing metrics did not translate to anything meaningful for his fourth franchise.
+Even though Wilson has been able to turn back the clock a bit, the Giants remain winless heading into Week 4.

-Even in the waning moments of the contest, when it seemed readily apparent that Wilson’s 160 total passing yards and two interceptions were not going to be enough to get the job done, the Giants still found themselves with an opportunity to at least make things a bit more interesting.
+Even in the waning moments of the contest, when it seemed readily apparent that Wilson’s 160 total passing yards and two interceptions were not going to be enough to get the job done, the Giants still had an opportunity to at least make things a bit more interesting.

-According to Eisen, however, that opportunity would result in what could only be described as “one of the worst four-play sequences you could ever see.”
+According to Eisen, however, that opportunity led to what could only be described as “one of the worst four-play sequences you could ever see.”

-The Giants’ front office and ownership have repeatedly expressed their desires to win now, yet the franchise is 3-17 throughout the last two regular seasons.
-The team’s head coach, Brian Daboll, figures to officially be on the hot seat soon, if he’s not already.
+The Giants’ front office and ownership have repeatedly expressed their desire to win.
+Yet the franchise is 3-17 since the start of the 2024 regular season.
+The team’s head coach, Brian Daboll, looks set to officially be on the hot seat soon… If he’s not already there, that is.

-Nevertheless, it’s becoming rather clear that Wilson, despite being flashy at times, isn’t going to be the guy who can give the Giants what they are looking for.
-The only question then, however, is who can?
+It’s also becoming rather clear that Wilson, despite being flashy at times, isn’t going to be the guy who can give the Giants what they are looking for.
+The question is, who can?

 Jameis Winston has a history of making equally problematic, if not worse, decisions than Wilson.
-To Eisen’s credit, Winston is a veteran quarterback who is capable of scoring two and potentially even three touchdowns a game, but his propensity for throwing just as many interceptions will almost certainly ensure that the Giants will lose more often than they win.
+Eisen believes Winston is a veteran quarterback who is capable of scoring two and potentially even three touchdowns a game.
+But his propensity for throwing just as many interceptions will almost certainly ensure that the Giants will lose more often than they win.

 Are you willing to trust Jaxson Dart?
-An untested rookie who, while being the 25th overall pick of the 2025 NFL Draft, could just as easily put you in an 0-5 hole to start the regular season?
+An untested rookie who, while being the 25th overall pick of the 2025 NFL Draft, could just as easily put you in a 0-5 hole?

-Suffice to say, there’s no perfect option here for New York, and even there was, a lackluster offensive line likely wouldn’t be able to protect them for very long.
-The ugly truth of the matter is that, from the locker room to the front office, this team is riddled with questionable decision makers.
+There’s no perfect option here for New York, indeed.
+And even if there was, a lackluster offensive line likely wouldn’t be able to protect them for very long.
+The uncomfortable truth is that, from the locker room to the front office, this team is riddled with questionable decision-makers.

-Until ownership is willing to admit fault in their own hires, then things will only continue to get worse for the fans of New York.
+Until ownership is willing to admit fault in their own hires, things will only continue to get worse for the Giants and their fans.

 About the author